lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

     <td>2</td>
   </tr>
 </table>
-The out.pos-? file contains the information for each segregating site (i.e., SNP), includling its ID (starting from 0), ID of the chromosome (i.e., sample ID) the SNP is on, chromosome position of the SNP, and the frequency of each allelic state of the SNP.
-The file has the following format:
+<p>The out.pos-? file contains the information for each segregating site (i.e., SNP), includling its ID (starting from 0), ID of the chromosome (i.e., sample ID) the SNP is on, chromosome position of the SNP, and the frequency of each allelic state of the SNP.
+The file has the following format:</p>
 <table border="0">
   <tr>
     <th>SNP #</th>